ikrazydev/vkimg2d/README.md

 #### Windows
 - Vulkan SDK includes necessary libraries
-- GLFW can be installed via vcpkg or built from source
+- GLFW and GLM can be installed via vcpkg or built from source

 ## Building